nshi-stat/pimeta/README.md

 # pimeta package

-## Prediction Interval for Random-Effects Meta-Analysis
+## Prediction Intervals for Random-Effects Meta-Analysis

 An implementation of prediction intervals for random-effects meta-analysis: